Tuesday, November 8, 2016

 The Fair Store was a discount department store founded in 1874 in Chicago, Illinois.

-Founder Ernst Johann Lehmann decided on the name "The Fair Store" as he felt "the store was like a fair because it offered many different things for sale at a low price."
+Founder Ernst Johann Lehmann chose "The Fair Store" as he felt "the store was like a fair because it offered many different things for sale at a low price."

-Lehmann bought and sold goods on a cash-only basis; he offered odd prices (i.e., prices not in multiples of five cents) to save customers a few pennies on every purchase.
-The flagship store was moved to the corner of State and Adams Streets in 1875; a modern twelve-story building would be completed on that site in 1897 and contained 286,000 square feet of floor space.
+Lehmann bought and sold goods on a cash-only basis; he offered odd prices (i.e., not in multiples of five cents) to save customers a few pennies on every purchase.
+The flagship store was moved to the corner of State and Adams Streets in 1875; a modern twelve-story building would be completed in 1897 and contained 286,000 square feet of floor space.

 Promoting itself with the motto "everything for everybody under one roof," the Fair was now one of the largest retailers in the city.
-Offering a wide range of goods at low prices, the store offered services such as complimentary gift wrapping, delivery, and an on-site nursery.
+The store offered services such as complimentary gift wrapping, delivery, and an on-site nursery, offering a wide range of goods at low prices.

 The Fair's Third Annual Employees Picnic, August 8, 1880, Mount Greenwood Community of Chicago.
 Courtesy of Great Grandson, Edward Lehmann